If any of these participants sound like you or someone you know, please contact us!Contact Us

 Sharing information on this website is not a requirement of UDN participation.
 Only descriptions about participants who give explicit consent will appear here.

-A change in this gene was identified in a male, age 7 with episodic fevers, food intolerance, projectile vomiting, and chronic constipation (read full description).
+A change in the VSIG4 gene was identified in a male, age 7, with episodic fevers, food intolerance, projectile vomiting, and chronic constipation (read full description).

 Jun 09, 2020